Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-team5/TESTING.md

 # Fuzz Testing

+**./fuzztesting difficulty numSudoku**

-Fuzz testing creates a set number of puzzles, verifying that each puzzlie follows Sudoku rules, is solvable, and has a unique solution
+Fuzz testing creates a set number of puzzles, verifying that each puzzle follows Sudoku rules, is solvable, and has a unique solution

+Note: fuzz testing does not check for valid arguements as it is assumed the user is aware of its useage and limitations

 # Run Time:

-We tested out our using fuzz testing and recorded the following data:
+We tested out our fuzz testing, building and solving a range of sudoku boards (3-20) with both difficulties (easy and hard) and found the average time fell un the following ranges:

-Individual Times:
-Average Time:
+Easy: 0.0003-0.0004 seconds
+Hard: 0.1-0.4 seconds

 # Unit Testing